LibreCat/librecat.github.io/_posts/2013-06-20-what-dancer.markdown

 ---
 layout: post
 title: "What is this Dancer anyway?"
 author: Christian
-date: 2013-06-20 18:18
+date: "2013-06-20 18:18"
 tags: dancer catmandu webdev
 categores: catmandu
+published: true
+categore: catmandu
+categor: catmandu
+category: catmandu
 ---

-Today a colleague with a background in PHP and CGI scripting asked me, "What is this Dancer thing you keep bringing up?"
+_Today a colleague with a background in PHP and CGI scripting asked me, "What is this Dancer thing you keep bringing up?"_

 Me: [Dancer](http://www.perldancer.org/) is a microframework for web development in Perl, like Mojolicious.
 What